swcarpentry/git-novice/_episodes/05-history.md

 On branch master
 Changes not staged for commit:
-  (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+  (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   mars.txt

 no changes added to commit (use "git add" and/or "git commit -a")
 ~~~
 {: .output}

+> ## Reminder about change to `checkout` in Git version 2.23
+>
+> Remember, if you are using a version of Git older than 2.23 you'll probably
+> see `git checkout --` in the above output instead of `git restore`.
+If this
+> is the case, any time you see `git restore` in the below command/output,
+> please use `git checkout --` instead (or whatever command is
+> indicated after the bash comment).
+For more detail on why this command
+> was changed, please see [this link](https://github.blog/2019-08-16-highlights-from-git-2-23/#experimental-alternatives-for-git-checkout).
+{: .callout}

 We can put things back the way they were
-by using `git checkout`:
+by using `git restore`:

 ~~~
-$ git checkout HEAD mars.txt
+$ git restore mars.txt   # git checkout HEAD mars.txt
 $ cat mars.txt
 ~~~
 {: .language-bash}